 - One of the largest employers of Applied Mathematics majors is the federal government, with many agencies and departments looking for applicants.
 Here is a list of the most popular agencies:

 - Applied math majors can become K-12 teachers (for example, Tony Parrillo '08).
-For the best advice on this career path, contact the Math and Science Education Department at IIT.
 To teach college, one must go to graduate school.

 Finding a job